brainvisa/brainvisa.github.io/developing.md

 Developing and releasing toolboxes binary-compatible with core BrainVISA binary distributions: [casa-distro](http://brainvisa.info/casa-distro/index.html)

+Downloading sources and building all the projects is handled by [brainvisa-cmake](http://brainvisa.info/brainvisa-cmake/), more precisely via the command [bv_maker](http://brainvisa.info/brainvisa-cmake/bv_maker.html) and a configuartion file.

 Make sure to read the [Contributor's guide](contributing.md) if you intend to contribute.